I am delighted to post the cover of my forthcoming book.

-The result is an account of the lives of some twenty men and one woman caught up in war.
+The book is a quest to find who the leaders were, what fitted them for their task and what they did afterwards.
+It follows the lives of some twenty men and one woman caught up in war.
 Most of the men served in two world wars, many came together on a course in 1922 (the Class of ’22) when enduring friendships and rivalries formed, some came later from careers in the industrial world.
 The woman would keep a faithful recorded of their deeds.